-Best time to hike the Inca Trail
+When is the best time to hike the Inca Trail?

 Peru’s dry winter season runs from May to September, making this an ideal time to trek the Inca Trail.
 June to August is particularly cold at night, especially at altitude, and lots of layers are essential for taking you from day to night.
 March, April, October and November are warmer months but there may be some rain.
 Many people say that September and October are the best months to travel to Machu Picchu - there are fewer tourists, but the weather is warm and mild.